 ApproachWalk the trail to Easy Pass, and behold one of the best on-trail views anywhere in the North Cascades National Park.
 Descend to the valley bottom on well-maintained trail.
 At the sign pointing west to the Fisher camp, instead of following the main trail, turn left (east).
-There is actually a boot-built trail going that way at first, but after a short distance it disappears in piles of trees blown down by avalanches.
-Continue up-valley following the path of least resistance along the north side of the valley, then cross the open marshy meadow to the south slope and continue east.
-This crossing is easier the longer you wait because the creek gets substantially smaller and easier to cross.
-Also the marsh is less marshy further up-valley.
+There is actually a boot-built trail going that way at first, but after about ten minutes of walking it disappears at a brushy pile of trees blown down by avalanches.
+There is a small clearing right on the bank of the creek here, in August 2013 a burn spot from a campfire marks the spot, that thorough ground scorching should last a few years.
+This is a good place to then cross the creek and open marshy meadow to the south side of the valley; head straight across to the nearby talus slope to find drier ground, and then continue east.
+Once across, you’ll want to turn around and make a mental note of the spot, so on the return trip you’ll get across the marsh with the least boot soaking.
 In earlier season, often until mid-summer, snow bridges the creek and covers the marsh, eliminating this obstacle.

 At the head of the valley turn right and climb up the 1000 foot wall to the Silent Lakes.
 There is an obvious straight and continuous snow couloir (steeper than it looks, and melts out in the lower portion in late season into a loose rock bowling alley) or one can zig-zag up broken cliffs, snow, and heather to the left of that (follow the red line).
 Ice axe and crampons likely needed either way.
 Plan on a full day to reach the lakes.
 If you run late on time, there are also a couple of great camp spots at the head of the Fisher Creek valley before climbing the wall, Arriva could reasonably be climbed in a day from a base camp here.
 One of these tent sites is in the line of larch trees and boulders to the left, the other someone recently excavated on the shelf right next to the waterfall.